jplehmann/nutritious/README.md

 * Even regex support (encode + as %2b)
   * http://127.0.0.1:8000/tagz/lib/NASB/Luke?q=hi\w%2bt

 Inbox
 -----
+- should search be case insensitive by default? (how could regex override?) -- might expect other normalization too, stemming

 Bugs
 ----
-- going up from a book is broken beccause links are inconsistent
-- search bar when not on a resource page breaks.. maybe this should go to a general search which can search tags too, but passes in context as a query param?
+- search bar when at library or tags is broken/unsupported

 Tech Questions
 ---------
 * how to have div (non-table) view but have dynamic column width, according to the longest items?
+  - seems impossible to do a row-based approach like this because the rows are independent.
+Could do a column layout with fixed height instead perhaps, but this sounds even worse.

 Questions
 ---------